flyer-deploy/flyer/CONTRIBUTING.md

 ## For admins/leads

-- For each release, create git tag with value `v${version}`.
+- For each release, create new branch with the name `release-${version}`.
 The version uses semantic versioning

+- Lock this branch so no more pushes are allowed.
+Future merges still go to `main`